 Texas Bluebonnet Facts

-- First of all, the highly distinctive name of the Texas Bluebonnet serves as one of the common names of a seemingly delicately beautiful plant.
-However, this wonderful marvel of Nature also goes by the alternate common name of the Texas lupine.
+- Clearly, the highly distinctive name of the Texas Bluebonnet serves as one of the common names of a seemingly delicately beautiful plant.
+This wonderful marvel of Nature also goes by the similar alternate common name of the Texas lupine.

-- Furthermore, it also possesses the slightly complex scientific name of the Lupinus texensis.
+- The wonder of Nature and evolution also possesses the slightly complex scientific name of the Lupinus texensis.
 By either name, though, its remains a deceptively sturdy species.
 This fantastic plant also typically presents in only its base form.

-- However, in recent years, this has begun to change within its naturally occurring populations.
+- In recent years, though, this has begun to change within its naturally occurring populations.
 That holds true due to the surprising fact that isolated mutations of the beautiful plant have recently begun to appear in scattered portions of its range.

-- For the moment, at least, botanists remain at a loss for an explanation for this.
-Regardless of this, though, the state of Texas officially recognizes both the original species of the flower, and all mutations of it, as the state flower.
+- For the moment, at least, botanists remain at a complete loss for an explanation for this trend.
+Regardless of this, though, the state of Texas officially recognizes both the original species of the flower, and all mutations of it, as the official state flower.

 Related Articles